krauthaufen/Adaptify/README.md

 ### Notes

-The project also contains a command line version of the generator which will be published as a dotnet tool when its done.
+This project also contains a command line version of the generator which will be published as a dotnet tool when its done.

 Note that the MSBuild plugin cannot be built on Linux/MacOS currently.
 Nonetheless it should work on these platforms.
 Currently there are efforts to improve the MSBuild integration, so in case I break something for VS/VSCode let me know...

-The generated files (and their base-library) are fable-compatible and the generated package includes the `fable/` folder, so all of this should simply be usable in fable projects.
+The generated files (and their base library) are fable-compatible and the generated package includes the `fable/` folder, so all of this should simply be usable in fable projects.

 ### Example